nwg-piotr/nwgocc/README.md

 4. Place the `nwgocc` file (or a link to it) in `/usr/bin/` or your preferred binary files location.

 Alternatively you may give a try to the x86_64 binary in the [bin](https://github.com/nwg-piotr/nwgocc/tree/master/bin) folder.
-Download it and rename to `nwgocc`.
+Download it, rename to `nwgocc` and make executable.